 This gluten free banana cake is soft, delicious, and so decadent when topped with a thick layer of chocolate buttercream frosting.
 You might be surprised how light and springy this cake is, considering it’s free of gluten, eggs, and dairy.

-This gluten free banana cake can be modified in a number of ways.
+This cake can be modified in a number of ways.
 You can enjoy it without the frosting (but come on, why would you do that?), you can make cupcakes with it, and you can double the recipe to make a layer cake.

 If you don’t want a chocolate frosting, just leave out the cocoa powder and make a vanilla buttercream.